videolan/x265/doc/reST/cli.rst

 .. option:: --recon, -r <filename>

-	Reconstructed image YUV or Y4M output file name
+	Output file containing reconstructed images in display order.
+If the file extension is ".y4m" the file will contain a YUV4MPEG2 stream header and frame headers.
+Otherwise it will be a raw YUV file in the encoder's internal bit depth.

 	**CLI ONLY**

 .. option:: --recon-depth <integer>

 	Bit-depth of output file.
-This value defaults to the internal bit depth and is not currently allowed to be modified.
+This value defaults to the internal bit depth and currently cannot to be modified.

 	**CLI ONLY**